-Lucy Skye is a trainer and consultant at The National Autistic Society and was recently diagnosed as autistic.
-Here Lucy explores the role that food plays in bonding people together, and suggests that society needs to be more compassionate and understanding of those who may find these situations difficult.
+An autistic woman, recently diagnosed, explores the role that food plays in bonding people together, suggesting that society needs to be more compassionate and understanding of those who may find these situations difficult.

 Autism and eating: compassion and connection

 I wasn’t planning on writing a follow up article to Autism and controlled eating, although I recognise that I barely touched the surface on the topic of eating previously.

 I’m struck (and overwhelmingly touched) by the amount and depth of comments and feedback that have arisen.
 From autistic adults and young people identifying with the scenarios I described.
 From parents and carers who feel they have more of an insight into their loved one and from professionals who can bring elements and ideas from the article into their work.

 The huge amount of compassion that has been expressed made me think more about the emotional and relational depth both eating and feeding can create.
 In our society many of us form bonds, we nurture each other, through our eating.
 I’m interested in exploring how we support ourselves to bring more compassion to our behaviours and our understanding of others, particularly over something as fundamental as food.

 You only have to browse through an online article or open a magazine to find pictures and videos of people apparently ‘bonding’ over food, whether that is cooking together, going out for dinner, or sharing photos of their latest meal with followers.
 The messages portrayed are ‘this will make you feel positive’, ‘this will bring you closer to your loved ones’, ‘this will make you fit in with what everyone else is doing.’